Sjatar/Screen-Light/README.md

 https://clips.twitch.tv/SilkyRoundOkapiAMPEnergy-1v35Wh-icf2U_-yv

-I have not found this plugin to not affect performance on my system and from what I understand it should be relatively efficent!
+I have not found this plugin to affect performance on my system and from what I understand it should be relatively efficent!
 If you have large performance issues, do tell, it might come down to GPU model or other issues.

 -------------------------